 By: JoJo Yang, MD & Courtney J. Wusthoff MD, MS, FAAP

 Children with cerebral palsy have trouble controlling their movement.
-This is because of a brain injury or abnormal brain development early in life or before birth.
-It is the most common disability that affects a child's motor control.
+The condition is the most common disability that affects a child's motor control.

 How does cerebral palsy affect children?

-Cerebral palsy can affect children in many different ways.
-Some children who have mild cerebral palsy learn to walk and run, but may do so a little later than other kids.
-Other children with cerebral palsy may learn to walk with the help of devices, such as a walker or leg braces.
-Still others may use a wheelchair.
-For some children, cerebral palsy makes it difficult to eat or talk, because it is hard to control the movements needed to do those things.
+Cerebral palsy can affect children in many ways.
+Some children who have cerebral palsy will learn to walk and run, but may do so a little later than other kids.
+Other children with cerebral palsy may need devices, such as a walker or leg braces to walk.
+Still others may use a wheelchair as their best way to move around.
+For some children, cerebral palsy makes it difficult to eat or talk, because it is hard for them to control the necessary movements.

-The type of cerebral palsy a child has may be related to what parts of the brain were injured early in life.
-If your child is diagnosed with cerebral palsy, it is important to share the diagnosis with doctors, therapists and school staff.
-This will help your child get treatments and support to help them.
+The type of cerebral palsy a child has is related to what parts of the brain developed abnormally or were injured early in life.

 While cerebral palsy affects motor control, this is different than intelligence or other brain functions.
 A child may be very bright even though cerebral palsy makes it hard for them to control some movements.

 What are some signs of cerebral palsy in children?

 The first clue a child might have cerebral palsy is usually

-motor delay, such as learning to sit or walk late.
-If a child has a known risk for cerebral palsy because of an early brain injury, special developmental check-ups are sometimes planned to watch for early signs of the condition.
-In other cases, families or pediatricians might be the first to notice motor delay in a child.
+motor delay, such as learning to sit or to walk late.
+If a child has a known risk for cerebral palsy, special developmental check-ups are sometimes planned to watch for early concerning signs.
+Sometimes, a child's family or pediatrician might be the first to notice motor delay in a child.
 If you have any concerns about your child's development, talk to your pediatrician.

 Cerebral palsy can show up in a number of ways: